List of best-selling Christmas albums in the United States

 From March 1, 1991, through the present day, the Nielsen SoundScan tracking system has been more widely used to accurately track sales of record albums and singles at the point of sale (POS) based on inventory bar code scans.

-Best-selling Christmas albums (using RIAA certifications and Nielsen SoundScan sales through November 2016)
+Best-selling Christmas albums (using RIAA certifications and Nielsen SoundScan sales through December 2023)

 In November 2016, Billboard has compiled a list of the top ten selling Christmas albums, using both RIAA certification information and actual point-of-sale data from Nielsen SoundScan.
 For albums released before SoundScan started collecting data in 1991, Billboard used their RIAA certification to determine sales.
+As of December 8, 2023, Mariah Carey's Merry Christmas certified album sales of 9 million in the United States.